 Angelina Spicer is a comedian, actress and mom.
 A cum laude graduate of Howard University, Spicer has smartly delved deep for comedy that’s authentic.
 She became an outspoken advocate for maternal mental health after her diagnosis of postpartum depression (PPD).
 Angelina has built an impressive online presence with her viral comedy sketches.
 Her online success catapulted her career from phone screens to the silver screen, when she’s appeared on several episodes of hit talk shows The Real, Jimmy Kimmel Live, and Conan.
 Many of her sidesplitting skits have featured on Huffington Post, The Wall Street Journal, and Funny or Die.
 Earlier this year Spice ramped things up when she launched a Kickstarter campaign to create a documentary film & comedy special about her twelve month struggle with postpartum depression.

-Postpartum Sex: Tips, Tricks and Treats
+Postpartum Sex: Tips, Tricks and Tools

 Elyse Springer, MA-CLP, LMFT, PMH-C

 Elyse Springer is a Los Angeles based licensed marriage and family therapist in private practice with focus on Perinatal Mood and Anxiety disorders, LGBTQIA+, trauma, anxiety, OCD, and HIV/AIDS.
 Prior to private practice, Elyse worked at a cross-section of community mental health organizations, including APLA Health, where she successfully piloted one of the very first programs embedding mental health in housing services in LA County.
 Elyse served as co-chair of LA County's HIV Mental Health Task Force for several years.
-For the last seven-plus years, Elyse has been teaching faculty at LA-based Maternal Mental NOW as well as Governing Council member and Governance Sub-Committee chair.
-She has served as a board member at large for 2020 Mom for the past nearly five years, and currently serves on the clinical advisory board of non-profit perinatal loss org Return to Zero: HOPE.
+For the last seven-plus years, Elyse has been teaching faculty at LA-based Maternal Mental Health NOW as well as Governing Council member and Governance Sub-Committee chair.
+She has served as a board member at large for 2020 Mom for the past five years, and currently serves on the clinical advisory board of non-profit perinatal loss org Return to Zero: HOPE.
 Elyse is among the first clinicians with the national PMH-C (Perinatal Mental Health Certification) designation.

 Vaginal Space: Symbolic Assertion of Female & Maternal Subjectivity